 Using all of these wonderful resources will probably retrieve more information than you feel you can manage, which is where a reference management system, such as EndNote, comes in.
 Using one already?
 Fantastic – you are sorted!
 If not, then watch this space for a follow-up blog on the subject.

-Anne Donnelly – Academic Support Librarian for Moray House School of Education and Sport and School of Philosophy, Psychology and Language Sciences.
+Anne Donnelly was the Academic Support Librarian for Moray House School of Education and Sport and School of Philosophy, Psychology and Language Sciences until December 2019.